 The following are additional documents required for submission along with your application for assessment (see information package for more detail).
 Applicants will need to select the appropriate form according to the specialty or specialties which you intend to apply for assessment and registration to practice.

-Choose the Competency Checklist(s) appropriate to your application(s):
+- Choose the Competency Checklist(s) appropriate to your application(s):

-- Magnetic Resonance
+- Magnetic resonance technology

-- Nuclear Medicine
+- Nuclear medicine technology

-- Radiation Therapy
+- Radiation therapy

-Information about living and working in Canada:
+Information about living and working in Canada

 The Atlantic Connection for internationally educated health professionals has created online “Self-Assessment Readiness Tools” for internationally trained medical radiation technologists (IEMRT) who wish to live and work in their profession in Canada.
 The purpose of these tools is to assist IEMRT in identifying areas of knowledge and practice that should be considered so that they can have: